 The Council is required under IFRS to disclose information relating to the impact of an accounting change on the financial statements as a result of the adoption of a new standard that has been issued, but is not yet required to be adopted by the Council.
-There are several standards which will be implemented in 2013/14, and which are explained in note 2.
-The main change which is expected to be material in nature and which will affect future financial statements is in respect of pension scheme accounting under IAS 19, and the impact of the change if it had been adopted in 2012/13 is set out in note 19.
+There are several standards which will be implemented in 2014/15, and which are explained in note 2.

-ANNUAL GOVERNANCE STATEMENT 2012/13
+ANNUAL GOVERNANCE STATEMENT 2013/14